kapouer/express-dom/README.md

   Honors `settings.hidden` boolean, if set by a previous plugin.

 - cookies
-  If online `settings.cookies` is true, copy all cookies, else only copy cookies with names in this Set.
+  If online `settings.online.cookies` is true, copy all cookies, else only copy cookies with names in this Set.
   Defaults to an empty Set.